Parwanoo: Famous

 Dhalli on its northern outskirts (on the Simla highway) is famous for its meat (Non Veg pickles) shops which is run by the walia family.
 A resort with a cable car called Timber Trail is a few miles north of the town on the Shimla highway again.
 Around 6 km away from the town centre is the famous 17th Century Pinjore Gardens, a sprawling 100-acre heritage park with attractions including lawns, a mini zoo and plant nursery.
 Rock inscriptions by King Ashoka in Bramhi language were discovered in Parwanoo.
 The rocks are called Kali Pathri by the locals.

-The town is 35 km from Chandigarh and 20 k.m from Panchkula.
+The town is 35 km from Chandigarh and 20 km from Panchkula.
 There is also a route to Kasauli direct from Parwanoo, 18 km avoiding Dharampur.